 Why Encourage Healthy Food and Drinking Water at Sport?

-About 1 in 5 school aged children in NSW are classified as overweight and obese. *
+About 1 in 5 school aged children in NSW are classified as above a healthy weight, or well above a healthy weight *

 Kids need the right fuel to stay healthy and perform at their best.
 After the game is over, all their hard work can be undone by loading up on junk food at the canteen, it’s important that sports canteens offer the right stuff for kids to finish the game strong.
 This gives their body the best chance of recovering and powering throughout the day.